oracle-livelabs/analytics-ai/modern-data-warehouse/perform-analysis/perform-analysis-v2.md

     ![Go to Analytics Home Page](./images/go-to-analytics-home-page.png "Go to Analytics Home Page")

-3. Click on the ellipses menu in the top right, select **Import Workbook/Flow**.
+3. Click on the ellipses menu in the top right corner, select **Import Workbook/Flow**.
 Then, click on **Select File** and choose the ModernDW.dva file.

     ![OAC Home Page](./images/oac-home-page.png "OAC Home Page")